rylew2/portfolio-rylew/content/project/exploring-vue.md

 </figure>
 <br />

-While the 2020 front end framework survey indicates React is still ahead - if you look at Github stars, the Vue repo actually has more love.
+While the 2020 front end framework survey indicates React is still in the lead - if you look at Github stars, the Vue repo actually has the most love.
 React was likely able to make a big impact earlier due to Facebook's support - but given that Vue is not backed by a tech giant, it's done pretty well for itself.

 ## Building a simple NASA API Vue App

 For this project I wanted to quickly build out a Vue app that would make a simple API call and display data in an easy to understand way.
 I ended up choosing the Near Earth Object Web Service from <a href="https://api.nasa.gov/">NASA's Open API</a>.
 This web service lets you search for asteroids based on their closest approach date to Earth - along with a bevy of metadata such as the size of the asteroid and whether or not its deemed hazardous.
 When first seeing the results from the API - it was amazing to see just how many near earth asteroids are out there - it really is a cosmic shooting gallery out in space.

 The way I set up this project was first to chose the Vue version - with the newer Vue 3 supporting a new `Composition API`.
-While Vue 2 uses the `Options API` which utilizes `data`, `methods`, and `mounted` function for example - <a href="https://markus.oberlehner.net/blog/vue-3-composition-api-vs-options-api/">Vue 3</a> utilizes a single `setup` hook that makes it <a href="https://markus.oberlehner.net/blog/vue-3-composition-api-vs-options-api/">easier to share code amongs components</a>.
+While Vue 2 uses the `Options API` which utilizes the `data`, `methods`, and `mounted` function for example. <a href="https://markus.oberlehner.net/blog/vue-3-composition-api-vs-options-api/">Vue 3</a> utilizes a single `setup` hook that makes it <a href="https://markus.oberlehner.net/blog/vue-3-composition-api-vs-options-api/">easier to share code amongs components</a>.

 Because this was a quick and dirty app and I wanted to focus on the Vue basics - I opted to go for Vue 2.
 Since I've used Bootstrap quite a bit before - I decided to opt for Vuetify - the Material Framework for Vue.